gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 push!(Y, Consequences(TC, Y_TC))
 ```

-The health benefits achieved by the strategy are dictated by whether treatment is administered or not and if the patient has CHD or not.
+The health benefits achieved by the strategy are dictated by whether treatment is administered and by the health of the patient.
 We add the final node to the model.

 ```julia
 I_HB = [H, TD]